How To Raw Feed/BARF Your Dog Properly

 A ratio of 70% meat to 30% fruit and vegetables is also acceptable and particularly suitable for calmer and older dogs.
 A meat content below 70% may cause a significant imbalance in the dog’s protein supply.
 Proteins are required for body maintenance and for the new formation of tissues such as muscles, bones, connective tissue, skin and hair.
 You should only consider feeding less than 70% meat if your dog has a disease that requires less meat content.

-The downsides of BARFing
+The downsides of raw feeding

 When feeding fresh vegetables, keep in mind that your dog’s stomach cannot break down the cell walls of plant-based food, preventing the dog’s body from utilising the nutrients optimally.
 Thus, fresh vegetables should be pureed or lightly pre-cooked before feeding.
 AniForte provides a great alternative in the form of Vegetable flakes.
-They consist of dried fruit and vegetables and only need to be soaked in warm water for a few minutes before feeding.
+They consist of dried fruit and vegetables and only need to be soaked and rehydrated in warm water for a few minutes before feeding.
 This makes them particularly practical and easy to prepare.

 Pros and Cons of Raw Feeding